kf106/SOULS-contract/README.md

 * Digital facsimiles of physical signatures
 * An interesting addition to a resume

-Feel free to suggest more to us, and I'll add them to the list!
+Feel free to suggest more to me, and I'll add them to the list!

 ### Persistence
 NFTs are, generally speaking, pointers to data that is stored elsewhere.
 If the pointer in the NFT (typically called the tokenURI) is to a file on a centrally controled server, then that file can be intentially removed by the server operators, or unintentionally disappear if the company paying for the server goes bankrupt or fails to pay the bills.